tsujamin/digi-approval/pitch/pitch-outline.md

 ### Summary of concept

-???
- * Flexible
+The key advantages of our approach are:
- * Changes do not require programmer intervention
+ * Flexiblity: changes to procedures not require programmer intervention
- * Dealing with consistent person, with flexiblity to move if necessary
+ * Applicants dealing with a consistent approver, while the directorate retains the flexibility to change approvers if the circumstances require it.
  * Central repository for information and state: all parties involved can see the progress at a glance, who has to take the next step.